 Because this program was designed exclusively for the Federal Family, it features international benefits that provide coverage for enrollees who live or may require care outside the United States.
 When you receive such services, the FLTCIP pays benefits up to 80% of the benefit amounts shown on your Schedule of Benefits.
 If your Schedule of Benefits shows that you have a 2, 3 or 5 year benefit period, 80% of your maximum lifetime benefit (MLB) can be used for covered services you receive outside the United States.
 The remaining 20% will be available for covered services you receive in the United States.
-If your Schedule of Benefits shows that you have an unlimited MLB, benefits payable for any covered services you receive outside of the United States will be limited to 10 years.
+If your Schedule of Benefits shows that you have a 1, 3 or 5 year benefit shows that you have an unlimited MLB, benefits payable for any covered services you receive outside of the United States will be limited to 10 years.
 For such services, your MLB will be equal to 3,650 days (10 years) x 80% of your daily benefit amount.
 Your MLB for covered services you receive in the United States will remain unlimited.